Reviews You Can Rely On

 Expensive for a daily trainer

 We really don't have any issues with this shoe other than price.
 It's not the cheapest option, but in fairness, no other shoe in our lineup offers such a great balance between performance and comfort.
 Compared to previous iterations of the Speed line, this one feels approachable and stable but still quick.
 It's great for runners who only have one shoe and like to pick up the pace.
 If you're super-shoe-curious but not ready to spend that much, the Speed 4 will make a perfect companion for your training block, and it's one that you can wear all the way across the finish line.
-For runners with a rotation, we think this slots in well as a workout shoe that can also handle faster long runs.
-If you're after a high-performing trainer, this is your shoe.
-If you want something that's versatile but a little more tuned for comfort, the Puma Deviate Nitro 2 is a great choice.
+If you want the next level up, the Saucony Endorphin Pro 4 has a carbon plate with an aggressive feel to bump you over the finish line on race day.
+But if you're after a high-performing, versatile trainer to help you ramp up your speed, this is your shoe.

 Read more: Saucony Endorphin Speed 4 review